rfwlab/rfw/docs/articles/devtools.md

 ## Development Server

 The `rfw dev` command launches a file‑watching server that recompiles your project into WebAssembly on every change.
 It also serves the generated assets over an HTTP server so you can iterate quickly without leaving the terminal.
+Any files placed in a top-level `static/` directory are available at the root URL during development, and requests to `/static/*` are transparently served as `/*`.
+When a `host/` directory is present, `rfw dev` builds and runs the host binary from `build/host/host` so host components can be exercised locally.

 Run the development server from the project directory: